Recurrence formula, positivity and polytope basis in cluster algebras via Newton polytopes

-On the other hand, by Theorem \ref{expression of a cluster variable}, the $x_{k}$-degree of a point in $N_{h}$ is linearly dependent on its coordinates, which leads to that the convex hull of the set of points with maximal or minimal $x_{k}$-degree is a face of $N_{h}$.
-Therefore, combining above facts we get $-d_{k}(\rho_{h})<deg_{x_{k}}(p)<deg_{x_{k}}(\rho_{h})$. \end{Proof}
+On the other hand, by Theorem \ref{expression of a cluster variable}, the $x_{k}$-degree of a point in $N_{h}$ linearly depends on its coordinates, which leads to that the convex hull of the set of points with maximal or minimal $x_{k}$-degree is a face of $N_{h}$.